Explore the best international schools in Singapore offering diverse curricula, languages, and quality education from our review.

 Buying a property in Malaysia?
 This article focuses on buying Malaysian property as a Singaporean, and the specific issues you might need to know about.

-Can foreigners open a bank account in Singapore?
+Can a foreigner open a bank account in Singapore?
 Yes, read more here about bank accounts in Singapore also available for foreigners.

 The Lunar New Year is fast approaching and this time it's the Year of the Tiger.
 Each year, the Lunar New Year is celebrated on the second new moon that comes...